 How to Store Off Season Shoes

 My favorite way to store off season shoes is in plastic shoe bins.
 Keep the bins tucked away on the top shelf, in another closet, or even under your bed.

 Store heavy winter scarves in fabric or plastic bins.
 Put winter hats in a box and store on a top shelf, or hang them on hooks.
 The goal is to have them out of the way so the current season accessories are front and center.

-If you have room in your closet, store items on lower shelves, bottom drawers, or on the floor as long as they are not in the way or visible.
-For instance, I keep my winter booties stored on the floor below hanging clothes.
+- You can also store items on lower shelves, in bottom drawers, or on the floor as long as they are not in the way or visible.
+For instance, I used to keep my winter booties stored on the floor below hanging clothes.

-Once you’ve stored your seasonal clothes, your closet will look much more spacious and you’ll be able to enjoy your clothes for the current season.
+Once you’ve put away your out of season clothes, your closet will look much more spacious and you’ll be able to enjoy your wardrobe for the current season.